neondatabase/website/content/docs/introduction/support.md

 updatedOn: '2024-09-02T13:42:56.661Z'
 ---

-This page describes Neon support plans, channels, and policies.
+This page outlines Neon's support plans, available channels, and policies.
+To learn how to access support, please refer to the [Support channels](#support-channels) section.
+Identify the channels available to you based on your plan and follow the links to navigate to the relevant information.

 ## Support plans